Pungyeon/required/README.md

 # Golang - Required JSON Fields

 ## Introduction
-So, recently at work, one our junior engineers asked me a question: "How do I create required fields for structures in Go, when parsing from JavaScript?".
-Now, I haven't done too much work with API's in Go, so I'm actually not sure what the idiomatic solution for this is, however, delving into the topic turned out interesting.
+So, recently at work, one our junior engineers asked me a question: "How do I create required fields for structures in Go, when parsing JSON?".
+Now, I'm no expert at working with API's in Go, so I'm actually not sure what the idiomatic solution for this is.
+However, delving into the topic turned out interesting.
 It's a perfect example of Go as an expressive language and how it allows you to approach problems from many different angles, despite it's sometimes restrictive nature.
-This article will describe some of these approached, by describing a few different techniques and methods for overcoming this issue without generics.
+This article will describe some of these approaches, by describing a few different techniques and methods for solving this task.

 ## Where to find the code
 You are probably already on github, but in case you are not, you can find all the final code of each section here: https://github.com/Pungyeon/required/article